After employee salaries, marketing is typically the biggest expense for most businesses.

 You can do this by picking a design motif that reflects your goal and using that throughout your marketing plan.
-This could be a particular shape or item (for example, using images of plants in an SEO plan to represent growth) or a color scheme that reflects the mood of your mission.
+This could be a particular shape or item (for example, using images of plants in a work plan to represent growth) or a color scheme that reflects the mood of your mission.

-For example, this social media marketing plan identifies their goal as being the go-to source of inspiration and information for runners:
+This social media marketing plan example identifies their goal as being the go-to source of inspiration and information for runners:

 Take a look at how they use chat bubble icons and a bright, bold color scheme to give their marketing plan a friendly and energetic design: